evanx/redis-scan-bash/README.md

 ## redis-scan

-We know we must avoid `redis-cli keys '*'` especially on production servers, since this locks up Redis for the duration.
+We know we must avoid `redis-cli keys '*'` especially on production servers with many keys, since that blocks other clients for a significant time e.g. more than 250ms, maybe even a few seconds.
+That might mean all current requests by users of your website are delayed for that time.
+Those will be recorded in your `slowlog` which you might be monitoring, and so alerts get triggered etc. Let's avoid that.

 Here is a Redis scanner intended for `~/.bashrc` aliased as `redis-scan`